david-c-street/tech-writing-samples/index.md

 Most data science work takes place in this kind of environment.
 There are programs that can simplify some tasks, showing data and results in a fancier graphical user interface.
 But data scientists spend much of their time with raw code and raw outputs, like what we'll see below.
 Many prefer it that way.

-There are many ways to shorten and improve the code.
+There are many ways to shorten and improve the code below.
 Add-ons to Python, packages, could handle many of these tasks in a single line of code.
 However, those packages take extra time to learn and hide complex operations going on in the background.
 We'll stick to basic code that is easier to read and interpret.

 ### The assignment: Make a profitable free app for Android and iOS